Welcome to today's edition of the Rush 24-7 podcast.

 The economy was slowing down, but before the financial crisis hit.

-Now, now we're told it was just slowing down in 2008.
+Now we're told it was just slowing down in 2008.

 Our system of government, how well it works, down 11.

-Satisfaction with government, morality, economy down significantly in two years.
+Satisfaction with government, morality, economy, down significantly in two years.

-Well, three if you want to count 2011 as the third year.
+Well, three, if you want to count.

 So there's no satisfaction whatsoever.